Azure/OpenShift/docs/known-issues.md

 # Known Issues

-This document outlines acknowledged issues with Managed OpenShift on Azure (OSA), including workarounds if known.
+This document outlines known issues with Managed OpenShift on Azure (OSA), including workarounds if known.

 ## Log Analytics